dd32/td-gh-ex/readme.txt

-Looki WordPress Theme
+Looki lite WordPress Theme
 ---------------------

-Looki is a great and clean free WordPress blog theme, with a awesome scrollable sidebar, optimized for the mobile devices and based on Bootstrap framework.
+Looki lite is a great and clean free WordPress blog theme, with a awesome scrollable sidebar, optimized for the mobile devices and based on Bootstrap framework.
 The theme support all modern browsers like Firefox, Chrome, Safari, Opera and Internet Explorer 8, 9 and 10 and uses the most modern technologies like Html5 and Css3.

 Created by ThemeinProgress, http://www.themeinprogress.com